mbecker20/svi/README.md

 # SVI
 ## *string variable interpolator*

-this crate contains a function that interpolates variables in a hashmap into an input string, producing both the resulting string, plus a readable string that is safe to store or print without compromising secrets.
+this crate contains a function that interpolates variables in a hashmap into an input string, producing both the resulting string, plus a vec of 'replacers' to make output safe to store or print without compromising secrets.

 variables can be matched with either ```[[variable_name]]``` (DoubleBrackets) or ```{{variable_name}}``` (DoubleCurlyBrackets).